WenZhu93/ArraySet/README.md

 This method adds an element to your set.
 If element already exists in the set, it does nothing and returns false.

+You will need to do the ArrayList-style growth on your backing storage array.
+Have an initial capacity and when `add()` is unable to find any space, double its size and copy the old elements over.

 ```Java
 @Override
 public int size()